 - The cost of a work credit will increase.
 To qualify for benefits from the SSA, you have to earn at least 40 work credits.
 (You earn a maximum of 4 work credits per year of employment).
 In 2021, it’ll take $1,470 in earned income to earn one-lifetime work credit, up from $1,410 in 2020.

 Are You Getting the Full Social Security Disability Benefits You Deserve?

 Social Security disability benefits help millions of Americans pay their bills while they’re unable to work.
 The law offices of Marc Whitehead & Associates have helped disabled workers all over the country obtain the disability benefits they are entitled to, even after their claims for benefits have been rejected.
 In most instances, claims for SSA disability benefits are denied not because the applicant doesn’t deserve them, but simply because they failed to provide the SSA with the necessary information they require to make a decision.

-It’s a fact that your chances of successfully obtaining benefits during an appeal increase when your case is handled by a skilled disability benefits attorney.
-If you need to appeal a denial of disability benefits, don’t repeat the same mistakes that led to your original claim being rejected: call Marc Whitehead & Associates at 800-562-9830 to schedule a free, no-obligation initial consultation with an experienced Social Security disability benefits attorney to discuss your case.
+It’s a fact that your chances of successfully obtaining benefits during an appeal increase when your case is handled by a skilled social security disability attorney.
+If you need to appeal a denial of disability benefits, don’t repeat the same mistakes that led to your original claim being rejected: call Marc Whitehead & Associates at 800-562-9830 to schedule a free, no-obligation initial consultation with an experienced Social Security disability claims attorney to discuss your case.